strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 The `strapi transfer` command streams your data from one Strapi instance to another Strapi instance.
 The `transfer` command uses strict schema matching, meaning your two Strapi instances need to be exact copies of each other except for the contained data.
 The default `transfer` command transfers your content (entities and relations), files (assets), project configuration, and schemas.

 :::caution

+- If you are using an SQLite database in the destination instance other database connections will be blocked while the `transfer` operation is running.
-Assets that are contained in the local Media Library provider are transferred to the same provider in the remote instance.
+- Assets that are contained in the local Media Library provider are transferred to the same provider in the remote instance.
 This means that if you use the default Media Library locally and an S3 bucket in your remote instance, the `transfer` command does not add assets to your S3 bucket.

 :::

 The CLI command consists of the following arguments: